pinot-contrib/pinot-docs/basics/data-import/segment-upload.md

 1. [Create a table configuration](../../configuration-reference/table.md) or confirm one exists that matches the segment you want to upload.

 1. (If needed) Upload the schema and table configs.

+## Create a segment fetcher

+If the data is in a location using HDFS, you can create a [segment fetcher](../../developers/developers-and-contributors/extending-pinot/segment-fetchers.md), which will push segment files from external systems such as those running Hadoop or Spark.
+It is possible to [implement your own segment fetcher for other systems](../../developers/developers-and-contributors/extending-pinot/segment-fetchers.md) with an external jar by implementing a class that extends this interface.

 ## Use the Pinot Admin script to upload segments